KnightTheCoder/Linux-Distro-Post-Install-Scripts/README.md

 Can be found at ``/config/firefox/policies.json``

-manually edit to customize, then copy to ``/etc/firefox/`` for it to work
+Manually edit to customize, then copy to ``/etc/firefox/`` for it to work

 ### Included policy has the following changes
 - Disable telemetry